 The official approval also provides that for reporting purposes, if a final action is taken during 2017, the creditor will continue to submit data according to the filing instructions for 2017, even if the creditor elects to accommodate the self-identification option for consumers in 2017.

 As a mortgage banking focused law firm, AMLG continues to be closely involved with our clients’ implementation of the amended HMDA reporting requirements.
-If you need further assistance with HMDA-related issues, including deciphering the reporting requirements applicable to your organization, assistance with implementation, updates to your policies and procedures, and/or counsel regarding fair lending best practices, please contact Managing Member James Brody by clicking here.
+If you need further assistance with HMDA-related issues, including deciphering the reporting requirements applicable to your organization, assistance with implementation, updates to your policies and procedures, and/or counsel regarding fair lending best practices, please contact AMLG by clicking here.
 AMLG clients and newsletter readers may receive a complimentary copy of the firm’s HMDA Reporting Implementation Checklist by clicking here.